gros-antoine/live-solar-system-wallpaper/README.md

-# live-solar-system-wallpaper
+# Live Solar System Wallpaper
-A script generating a wallpaper representing
+A script generating a 1920x1080 cartoonish wallpaper representing the current state of the solar system.